 - Every school employee and/or student who has knowledge of a weapon being impermissibly on or in school property shall immediately inform the principal or other appropriate school official, who will immediately conduct an investigation.
-A student who has knowledge of a weapon being in or on school property shall be subject to disciplinary proceedings if the student does not timely report same. - 2.
+A student who has knowledge of a weapon being in or on school property shall be subject to disciplinary proceedings if the student does not report the information in a timely manner. - 2.
 Upon reasonable suspicion that a student possesses a weapon, the principal or his designee will request that the student voluntarily empty his/her pockets, and remove any coat, book-bag or purse so the same may be searched by a school official.
 Such search shall take place in the presence of another adult.
-It is noted that Rules and Regulations of the State Board of Education provide that reasonable force may be used by teachers and school authorities to obtain possession of weapons or other dangerous objects.
+It is noted that Rules and Regulations of the State Board of Education provide that reasonable force may be used by teachers and school authorities to obtain possession of weapons or other dangerous objects. - 3.
+If the student resists such a voluntary search, the principal or school official shall immediately summon the local police and request assistance.
+The parent or guardian of the student shall likewise be notified.
+Officials and administrators of the District shall cooperate with any police investigation arising out of a possession of a weapon on school property by a student.
+Upon the police appearing, however, under no circumstances shall the school official act as the student's informed adult in regard to any Miranda Warnings. - 4.
+The school official shall also follow the procedures for student locker searches.